davidpots/playsongnotes/_songs/[Guy Clark] LA Freeway.md

           G                                   D7/F#
           1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 +     1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 +

+### 4. Add filler notes

-Finally, insert additional filler notes where you can:
+Finally, insert additional filler notes where you can, if you wish.
+Basically, the idea is to always be playing something -- to create a nice and full sound.

     E ||–––––––––––––––––––––––––––––––––––|––––3–––3–––––––––3–––3–––2–0–––0––|–
     B ||––––3–––3–––––––––1–0––––––––––––––|––––1–––1–––1–––1–––1–––1––––––––––|–